lfedgeai/SPEAR/spear-next/ai-docs/task-api-refactor-en.md

 ## Overview

-This document describes the comprehensive refactoring of the Task API in the Spear-Next project.
+This document describes the comprehensive refactoring of the Task API in the SPEAR-Next project.
 The refactoring simplified the task management operations from a complex lifecycle model to a straightforward registration-based model.

 ## Changes Made